DSAwaku/dna/proposal/proposal_v1.0.md

 ## Aims

-We wanna apply an positional encoding extension method to enlarge the sequence length (≤4k nucleotides), AIDO.DNA can handle without loss of representational capability.
+We would like to apply an positional encoding extension method to enlarge the sequence length (≤4k nucleotides), AIDO.DNA can handle without loss of representational capability.
 We will modify base on AIDO.DNA model and we expect that the sequence length will increase 8-16 times compared with AIDO.DNA.

 ## methodology